WenzheLiu0829/OutDoorDehaze/README.md

 (3) opencv2

 # 2. Execution:
-Just type: python test.py.
+python test.py

-# 3. Tips"
+# 3. Tips:
 If you want to test other images, you only need to put your hazy images into the /Hazy directory.
 The output will be saved in the /results directory.